yerkeboolean/time-fighter/README.md

 Learning Android with Kotlin at raywenderlich.com https://www.raywenderlich.com/

-Tap me game is simple game for learning basic UI layout and Activity logic.
+Time Fighter is simple game where user click as much as possible in 60 seconds.
+App created for learning basics of UI layout and Activity logic in Android.